 The first four trees in this list, beginning with dwarf apple trees, all belong to the large rose family, which also includes ornamental landscape plants, such as flowering quince shrubs (Chaenomeles speciosa) and Washington hawthorn trees (Crataegus phaenopyrum).

 A popular dwarf apple tree is the Cameron Select brand of the Honeycrisp.
 It matures at 8 to 10 feet tall.
-Apple trees are among the hardiest of fruit trees; this one grows in USDA plant hardiness zones 3 to 6.
+Apple trees are among the hardiest of fruit trees, and some kinds are disease-resistant.
+This one grows in USDA plant hardiness zones 3 to 6.

 This dwarf bears bright red fruit that is sweet, crispy, and juicy.